zlhen/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 One thing in our application is a cause for concern.
 In the <i>getNonSensitiveEntries</i> we are returning the complete diary entries, and <i>no error is given</i> despite typing!

 <!-- This is because [TypeScript only checks](http://www.typescriptlang.org/docs/handbook/type-compatibility.html) whether we have all the wanted fields or not, but excess fields are not prohibited.
 In our case it means that it is <i>not prohibited</i> to return the <i>DiaryEntry[]</i> type object, but if we were to try to get a hold of the field <i>comment</i> where the diary is returned, it would not be restricted since it would be pointing to a field that TypeScript is unaware of even though it exists. -->
-This happens because [TypeScript only checks](http://www.typescriptlang.org/docs/handbook/type-compatibility.html) whether we have all of the required fields or not, but excess fields are not prohibited.
-In our case this means that is is <i>not prohibited</i> to return an object of type <i>DiaryEntry[]</i>, but if we were to try to access the <i>comment</i> field, it would not be possible because we would be accessing a field that TypeScript is unaware of even though it exists.
+This happens because [TypeScript only checks](http://www.typescriptlang.org/docs/handbook/type-compatibility.html), whether we have all of the required fields or not, but excess fields are not prohibited.
+In our case, this means that is <i>not prohibited</i> to return an object of type <i>DiaryEntry[]</i>.
+Still, if we were to try to access the <i>comment</i> field, it would not be possible because we would be accessing a field that TypeScript is unaware of even though it exists.

 <!-- Unfortunately this can lead to unwanted behaviour if you are not aware of what you are doing; this situation is valid in terms of TypeScript but is most likely allowing use that is not wanted.
 If we now return all of the diaryEntries from the function <i>getNonSensitiveEntries</i> as they are to <i>frontend</i>, we are actually leaking the unwanted fields for the requesting browser even though our types seem to imply otherwise! -->
-Unfortunately this can lead to unwanted behaviour if you are not aware of what you are doing; the situation is valid as long as TypeScript is concerned, but you are most likely allowing use that is not wanted.
+Unfortunately, this can lead to unwanted behavior if you are not aware of what you are doing; the situation is valid as long as TypeScript is concerned, but you are most likely allowing use that is not wanted.
 If we were now to return all of the diaryEntries from the <i>getNonSensitiveEntries</i> function to the <i>frontend</i>, we would actually be leaking the unwanted fields to the requesting browser even thought our types seem to imply otherwise!

 <!-- Because TypeScript doesn't modify the actual data but only types it, we need to implement the exclusion of the fields: -->